-4. How Your Tube-Ice[®] Machine Works
+4. How Your Tube-Ice® Machine Works

-Principle of Operation For a detailed description of the functions of each control panel component, see Section 6.
+Principle Of Operation.
+For a detailed description of the functions of each control panel components, see Section 6.
 Operation of the machine is controlled by "Clean/Off/Ice", "Start" and "Stop" switches located in the control panel of the freezing unit.
-Automatic operation can be controlled by an optional ice bin thermostat which will automatically stop and start the ice maker by the level of the ice in the storage bin (NOTE: See FIGURE 3-8, "Ice Bin Thermostat Location" for instructions on installation of the control sensor of the ice bin thermostat(s)).
-The type ice produced (cylinder or crushed) is determined by how the machine cutter is set-up (cylinder is standard, crushed or automatic is optional).
-The control wiring is arranged so that the unit will stop only upon the completion of a thawing period whether by action of the "Clean/Off/Ice" switch in the "Off" position or the ice bin thermostat.
+Automatic operation can be controlled by optional ice bin thermostats which will automatically stop and start the ice maker by the level of the ice in the storage bin (NOTE: See "Ice Bin Thermostat Typical Installation" for instructions on installation of the control bulb of the ice bin thermostat, FIGURE 3-8).
+The type ice produced (cylinder or crushed) is determined by how the machine cutter is set-up (cylinder is standard, crushed is optional).
+The control wiring is arranged so that the unit will stop only upon the completion of a thawing period whether by action of the "Clean/Off/Ice" switch or the ice bin thermostat.

 The "Clean/Off/Ice" switch must always be set in the "Ice" position during normal ice-making operation.
-It is set in the "Clean" position only when the equipment is to be cleaned as outlined in the "Cleaning Procedure" (Section 7) and instructions shown on the water tank cover.
+It is set in the "Clean" position only when the equipment is to be cleaned as outlined in the "Cleaning Procedure", Section 7 and instructions attached to the machine.

 If it should become necessary to instantly stop the machine, push the "Stop" button.
 To restart the machine, push the "Start" button.
-The machine will restart in a harvest, to clear out any ice remaining in the freezer, if stopped during a freeze period.

-FIGURES 4-1 & 4-2 illustrate the piping diagram of the refrigerant and water circuits of the Tube-Ice[®] machine with numbers for easy reference.
+FIGURES 4-1 & 4-2 illustrate the piping diagram of the refrigerant and water circuits of the Tube-Ice® machines with numbers for easy reference.
 Throughout this manual, the numbers you see in parentheses refer to the numbers in this piping schematic.

 The freezer (2) is a shell and tube-type vessel.
 During the freezing period, water is constantly recirculated through the vertical tubes of the freezer by a centrifugal pump (6).
 Make-up water is maintained by a float valve (12) in the water tank (7).
-The liquid feed solenoid valve (20), sometimes referred to as the "A" valve, is open and the thawing gas solenoid valve (18), sometimes referred to as the "D" valve, is closed.
+Solenoid valve (20), sometimes referred to as the "A" valve, is open and solenoid valve (18), sometimes referred to as the "D" valve, is closed.

 Refrigerant gas from the top of the freezer (2) passes through the suction accumulator (88), the heat exchanger (13), and to the compressor (3).
 Here the cool gas is compressed to a high temperature, high pressure gas which discharges through the oil separator (14) and into the condenser (15).
-In the condenser, heat is removed and the gas is condensed to a high temperature, high-pressure liquid.
-The high-pressure liquid goes through the accumulator boil out coil (88) and suction line heat exchanger (13) where it gives up heat to the suction gas for compressor protection.
+In the condenser, heat is removed and the gas is condensed to a high temperature, high pressure liquid.
+The high pressure liquid goes through the accumulator boil out coil (88) and suction line heat exchanger (13) where it is gives up heat to the suction gas for compressor protection.
 In addition, this liquid is subcooled and carried to the receiver (15R).
-Liquid refrigerant from the receiver flows through the filter/drier (46), thawing chamber (16), liquid feed solenoid valve ("A" valve) (20) and hand expansion valve (17) into the freezer.
-The float switch (22) is wired to the "A" solenoid valve (20).
-The float switch energizes and de-energizes the "A" solenoid in response to the level of refrigerant in the freezer.
+Condensed liquid refrigerant from the receiver flows through the thawing chamber (16) of the freezer, the filter/drier (46), the "A1" and "A2" liquid feed valves (20) & (21) and then the expansion valve (17) and capillary.
+At the expansion valve(17) and capillary feed, the refrigerant is taken from a saturated liquid state of relatively high pressure and expanded to a very low pressure, low temperature liquid.
+The "A2"(21) solenoid and capillary feeds liquid to the freezer (2) during the entire freeze cycle.
+The float switch (22) is wired to the "A1" solenoid valve (20).
+The float switch energizes and de-energizes the "A1" solenoid in response to the level of refrigerant in the freezer.
 The cold liquid refrigerant enters the freezer where it absorbs heat from the circulating water.
-Cool gas is pulled out of the freezer at the suction outlet thereby completing the cycle.
+This cool gas is pulled out of the freezer at the suction outlet thereby completing the circuit.